 Absence in term time

 Absence in term time for any reason other than genuine illness, religious observance of one day (for example to celebrate Eid) or to attend the funeral of a close relative will not be authorised under any circumstances.

 Extended Absence in term time will not be authorised under any circumstances in line with Local Authority and Government guidance and you may be fined if you take your child out of school, especially if their attendance is below 97%.

-If you do decide to take your child your child out of school during term time for any reason against this guidance then you MUST book an appointment with a member of the Senior Leadership Team – Mrs Simmons, Mrs Grace, Mrs Easthope or Mr Couldrey so that they can ascertain full information about your trip and get a copy of any tickets if you are travelling outside the UK.
+If you do decide to take your child your child out of school during term time for any reason against this guidance then you MUST book an appointment with a member of the Senior Leadership Team – Mrs Grace, Mr Mason, Mrs Biddle-Rawbone or Mrs Mazar so that they can ascertain full information about your trip and get a copy of any tickets if you are travelling outside the UK.

 If your child is not in school for an extended period of time and you have not informed us, or your child does not return on the date you give the school, then we will make a visit to your home to ascertain the whereabouts of your children.
-If we can find no trace of you or your children then we will notify the Left School No Trace Team (LSNTT) at Birmingham City Council.
+If we can find no trace of you or your children then we will notify the Children Missing in Education (CMIE) team at Birmingham City Council.
 This process is an important part of our Safeguarding Policy and also part of the Government's Prevent Duty.